SIBarcodeNetwork/ReadtheDocsMaster/Docs/sequence_qc_v2.rst

 To BLAST the consensus of a single contig, it is quickest to highlight and copy the consensus sequence from Geneious Prime and enter it into the online BLAST search page on the NCBI website (see http://blast.ncbi.nlm.nih.gov/Blast.cgi).

 Geneious Prime also provides the ability to BLAST a single or several sequences at a time from within the program itself, but is more time consuming.
 It is recommended to only BLAST small batches of 15 or less sequences when using this below method.
-To BLAST entire sequence datasets at once, see the (LINK to BLAST SOP) instructions to BLAST through the Biocode Plugin or within the Smithsonian Institution High Performance Cluster (SI/HPC) "Hydra".
+To BLAST entire sequence datasets at once, see the :ref:`running_BLAST-link` instructions to BLAST through the Biocode Plugin or within the Smithsonian Institution High Performance Cluster (SI/HPC) "Hydra".

 To use BLAST small batches of contigs: